SAINT: Service-level Integration Test Generation with Program Analysis and LLM-based Agents: Evaluation

 \begin{findingbox}{1} {\tool can generate tests for applications without OpenAPI specifications with high code coverage (10\%--80\%).
 Also, with \tool, smaller models (8B parameters) can achieve similar or better coverage compared to bigger models such as GPT-o1.} \end{findingbox}

-2pt \textit{Applications with OpenAPI Specification.} Among all the applications under this category, Restcountries and Languagetool do not interact with any database, while Genome-Nexus uses MongoDB, which is currently unsupported by CLDK.
+2pt \textit{Applications with OpenAPI Specification.} Among all the applications in this category, Restcountries and Languagetool do not interact with any database, while Genome-Nexus uses MongoDB, which is currently unsupported by CLDK.
 Consequently, database coverage is only reported for Feature-service.
 In this case, \tool achieves notably higher database coverage, successfully exercising multiple database interaction points.
 We also found that \tool can identify more endpoints than those defined in the OpenAPI specification—most notably in Genome-Nexus, where the specification lists 23 endpoints, but \tool detected 48.
-In terms of line and branch reachability coverage, \tool outperforms EvoMaster for Feature-service and Genome-Nexus (+50.5\% and + 22.0\% in line coverage).
-For Restcountries, \tool's performance is slightly lower (-0.9\% in branch coverage).
-However, for Languagetool, \tool's performance is worse compared (-19.3\%) to EvoMaster in case of application coverage.
-However, when compared on reachability coverage, they are comparable.
-The discrepancies observed in LanguageTool arise from an incomplete API specification: the OpenAPI specification lists only two endpoints, while more endoints exist in the implementation.
-This is not uncommon, as OpenAPI specifications are primarily written for external users and often omit internal endpoints.